MCP

 admin_generate_schema | schema_description | Generate a YAML schema from a free-form description. |

-admin_enhance_schema | schema_description, schema_to_improve | Improve an existing YAML schema. |
+admin_enhance_schema | schema_description, schema_to_improve | Improve an existing YAML schema.
+Returns the new YAML and a structured migration plan for applying non-additive changes safely. |

 Stateful instance lifecycle (operate on the connected instance, or change connection state)